Reemaa828/Linux_11_5/02.Embedded_Linux_Module/03.Kernel_Customization/Kernel_Customization.md

 # Steps for Kernel Customization 📃
-1. Downloading kernel source code either from repository or from vendor. (uncustomized kernel).
+1. Downloading kernel source code either from the main branch repository or from vendor repository. (uncustomized kernel).
 2. Configure the kernel according to your target specifications using menuconfig. (customized kernel)`
 3. Build Kernel using the cross platform toolchain. (image)
 4. Booting kernel to the target or qemu.